Do you want a cookie?

 Late vegetables taste better the later they are harvested.
 This includes most root vegetables such as carrots.
 Parsnips and salsify can even be covered with straw or fleece in the garden over the winter.
 With radishes and radishes, however, you should be careful not to harvest them too late, as the roots will otherwise become woody or furry.
 Kale and Brussels sprouts only taste really good once they have had at least one night frost.
 If you choose late leek varieties, they can cope so well with frost that some of them will continue to grow in winter.

 For some vegetables, the time of day at which they are harvested is important.
 Lettuce, spinach and other leafy vegetables should only be harvested in the evening, as this is when the nitrate content is at its lowest.
 Nitrate is important for plants because it allows proteins to be formed.
 Nitrate is broken down during the day, which means that the concentration is lowest in the evening.
-The same applies to the following vegetables : beet, kohlrabi, radishes and radishes.
+The same applies to the following vegetables : beetroot, kohlrabi, radishes and radishes.
 Nitrate is harmful to our health in higher concentrations, as it can be converted into nitrosamines in the body, which are carcinogenic.
 The vitamin content of many vegetables also increases during the course of the day.
 Only herbs should be harvested in the morning, as they can lose their aroma with the midday heat.

 Tip: You can keep the nitrate content of vegetables low with appropriate and coordinated fertilization.